 Ben (Jeremy Gardner) and Mickey (Adam Cronheim) are two former baseball players, trying to survive in a world filled with zombies.
-They travel through the country of New England, making sure to avoid cities and towns, in an attempt to avoid as many of the undead as possible.
+They travel through New England, making sure to avoid cities and towns, in an attempt to avoid as many of the undead as possible.
 When the men overhear a radio conversation between Annie (Alana O’Brien) and another survivor, talking about what seems like a thriving community, Mickey becomes obsessed with finding a place to call home again, even though they’ve been warned by Annie that new survivors aren’t welcome.

 Jeremy Gardner takes on all the work with The Battery, as he writes, directs, and stars in this fantastic zombie film.
 The focus is strongly on Ben and Mickey, allowing for long scenes where zombies aren’t even seen.
 The characters may be a bit cliche, with Ben embracing his new, nomadic existence, and Mickey constantly dreaming of a time when they can stop traveling.
 The chemistry between the two characters is where the film shines, allowing you to ignore anything that may seem typical.